IBM/cp4waiops-gitops/docs/how-to-deploy-cp4waiops-35.md

 ### Storage Considerations

 If your OpenShift cluster already have default storageclass configured, you can ignore this step.
-To learn more on storage considerations for CP4WAIOps, please refer to [Storage Considerations](https://www.ibm.com/docs/en/cloud-paks/cloud-pak-watson-aiops/3.5.0?topic=requirements-storage-considerations).
+To learn more on storage considerations for Cloud Pak for Watson AIOps, please refer to [Storage Considerations](https://www.ibm.com/docs/en/cloud-paks/cloud-pak-watson-aiops/3.5.0?topic=requirements-storage-considerations).

 In this tutorial, we are using use Ceph just for PoC purpose, but NOT for production.
 You should always follow storage based on CP4WAIOPS requirements at [Storage Considerations](https://www.ibm.com/docs/en/cloud-paks/cloud-pak-watson-aiops/3.5.0?topic=requirements-storage-considerations).